ISCODEVUTB/DSTeam_GuerrerosZ/README.md

 # Project Status
 The project is currently complete, featuring a functional Docker setup and utilizing SonarQube for code coverage and quality analysis.

+# Installation

+**Package management system (DSTeam_guerrerosZ)** requires Python 3.10 or later, the operative system used for de creation of docker is Linux, but our framework also